fdev31/zicbee/zicbee.rst

         * prefix playlist name with "``>``" to append results to playlist
         * prefix playlist name with "``+``" to insert results into playlist just after the current song
  * cleaner javascript/cookies/sessions (prepare theme support)
+ * Tons of bugfixes!
+ * known bugs: volume command is not very functional yet

 0.8
 ...